wallnerryan/pxdocs-backup/content/Use PX-Backup/cluster/add-a-cluster.md

                                                       --from-literal=AZURE_CLIENT_SECRET=<password>
 ```

-## GCP with persistent disks

-### enable permissions

-1. Create a kubernetes cluster on GCP
+### add the cloud account

 2. go to the security tab, under access scope, set access for each api
-3. give it read/write access for compute engine

-### add the cloud account

 GCP